 Fortunately, wildlife management has protected this species to the point that it is one of the most common ducks in the Eastern United States today.

-In spring, you can find several nesting cams of these birds on the internet.
+In spring, look for nest cams of these birds on the internet.

 The Wood Duck is 18 inches in length.
 The male has a colorful head with a white throat and a partial neck-ring and chinstrap.